milvus-io/milvus/INSTALL.md

 ### Error message: `internal compiler error`

-Try to increase the memory allocated to Docker.
+Try increasing the memory allocated to Docker.
 If this doesn't work, you can reduce the number of threads in CMake build in `[Milvus root path]/core/build.sh`.

 ```shell
 make -j 8 install || exit 1 # The default number of threads is 8.